jgbrainstorm/gibberish-chat-detector/README.md

 # gibberish-chat-detector

 `gibberish-chat-detector` is a lightweight Python package that detects gibberish or mischievous chat messages using a set of interpretable, rule-based heuristics.
+Machine learning approach generally won't work well given there are often special definition of what is considered gibberish in specific application.
+This detector give you full flexibility and transparence about what to detect.
 It is particularly useful for filtering low-quality user input in chat systems, collaborative platforms, or educational environments.

 ---